cognophile/prontostoreus/README.md

 ## Installation and Configuration
 - Download and use composer as detailed by the CakePHP section of this file.
-- Restore (or update) the dependancies required by this project: `php composer.phar update`
+- Restore (or update) the dependencies required by this project: `php composer.phar update`
 - You may need to set permissions as such over the `tmp/` and `logs/` directories if using a dedicated web server.

 ```